 Did you know?
 In a pregnant female, oxytocin signals contractions of the womb and increases production of prostaglandins to induce labor?
 It also causes milk to be released from the breasts for a baby to nurse, and triggers the bond between a mother and infant.
 In men, oxytocin allows for the movement of sperm.

 Endorphins are such fascinating and addicting neurochemicals for their ability to stop feelings of pain and replace them with euphoria.
-There are twenty different kinds meant to help with safety and injuries, and they help us move towards pleasurable experiences rather than painful ones.
+There are twenty different kinds of endorphins that are meant to help with safety and injuries.
+They help us move towards pleasurable experiences rather than painful ones.
 Though released naturally in response to pain, endorphins are also triggered by intense exercise like running.

 The benefits of high levels of endorphins in your brain and blood include: